 5. Eat protein at every meal

-6. Sleep more and de-stress
+6. Sleep more and reduce stress

-MacDonald also explains that “Sleep loss basically increases age related issues, and it takes longer to stabilise blood sugar levels.”
+MacDonald also explains that “Sleep loss basically increases age-related issues, and it takes longer to stabilise blood sugar levels.”
 Which could explain why it takes new mums with up-all-night babies so damn long to lose stubborn stomach fat.
 If this is you, there is hope – once the blighters start sleeping and you do too, that spare tyre should be easier to reduce.

-Many health experts have told me that taking Omega supplements can help reduce stomach fat as they help our entire system work more smoothly.
+Many health experts have told me that taking omega supplements can help reduce stomach fat as they help our entire system work more smoothly.
 MacDonald says, “Fish oils can reduce inflammation, and there is also evidence that they help your heart and help prevent cancer too.”
 I take a sunflower and flax seed vegetarian option (not that I don't eat fish, I just hate it repeating on me).

 8. Have a ‘re-feed’ meal

-Thankfully belly-blasting is not all about cutting back, and it’s actually not that bad for you to fall off the healthy wagon once a week - in fact it can help speed things up a bit.
+Thankfully belly-blasting is not all about cutting back, and it’s actually not that bad for you to fall off the healthy wagon once a week.
+In fact, it can help speed things up a bit.
 MacDonald explains that it’s important to have a ‘re-feed meal’.
-This means increasing both calories and carbohydrates once a week, “Which will replenish the carbohydrate in your muscle and will allow you to maintain exercise intensity.”
-(By this he means a full meal with meat, potatoes, veg by the way; not going out and stuffing your face with a McDonalds.)
+This means increasing both calories and carbohydrates once a week, “which will replenish the carbohydrate in your muscle and will allow you to maintain exercise intensity.”
+By this he means a full meal with meat, potatoes, veg by the way; not going out and stuffing your face with a McDonalds'.
 He also explains that a ‘re-feed’ will speed up your metabolism and increase various hormone levels.

 9. Remember your hormonal map

 If you’re wondering why you have a spare tyre when your friend has a washboard stomach but you both eat the same, then it might be your DNA and your hormones, explains MacDonald.
 “We all have a hormonal map,” he explains, “Which affects the way fat is distributed around the body.
 If you could alter your hormones then you could change the way fat comes off you body.”
 MacDonald also explains how as you get older, an increase of fat around your middle is often down to hormone changes.

 10. Don’t just stick to sit-ups